By Fiona McKim

-Here we are in month who-knows-what of whatever this will all turn out to be.
+Well, here we are in year who-knows-what of The Big Thing we’re all tired of thinking about but can’t stop talking about.
 How are you doing?
 How is your bikini line doing?

-I’ll assume your mental airspace is already congested with matters large and small.
-But if you’d like a diversion from careering between choosing Christmas gifts for friends you probably won't see beyond a laptop screen and full-blown existential dread, let's talk about the hairy bikini line.
+That was a sharp left turn, wasn’t it?
+But assuming your mental airspace is already congested with matters large and small and perhaps if you’d like a diversion from lingering existential dread, let's talk about the hairy bikini line.

-The biggest surprise has been that despite claiming, and truly believing, I enjoyed wearing makeup “for me” it’s barely come out the drawer save for the odd pre-Zoom eyebrow scribble.
-And that’s only because, left unfilled, my gappy left arch appears permanently, sneerily raised and I’d like to be unleashed back into society with my relationships in tact.
+The biggest surprise has been that despite claiming, and truly believing, I enjoyed wearing makeup “for me” it still rarely leaves the drawer save for my best eyebrow pencil for the odd brow scribble.
+And that’s only because, left unfilled, my gappy left arch appears permanently, sneerily raised and I’d like to keep my relationships intact now we’ve been unleashed back into society.